Skylar-Brockbank/IndependantProject4aNewHope/README.md

 Test: It should return an object with properties named: Size, and Toppings
 Code: pizza1 = new Pizza();
       console.log(pizza1)
-Expected Output: {size: '', toppings: Array}
+Expected Output: {size: Array, toppings: Array}

 Describe: Pizza.prototype.setSize(size)
 Test: It should overwrite the current value of the size property with the size specified in the size parameter.